-Ever since visiting Japan in 2016, I’ve been wanting to replicate the soft white bread loaf omnipresent across the country.
+Ever since visiting Japan in 2016, I’ve been wanting to replicate the soft white bread loaf omnipresent across the country, and make Japanese milk bread by hand.
 It’s the fluffiest and most delicate bread I have ever eaten.
 It’s not like brioche, it doesn’t have the same richness.
 Japanese milk bread is white bread indulgence of the most feathery kind.

 “Japan is generally regarded as being a rice-based food culture.
 However, bread — or pan in Japanese, derived from the Portuguese word pão — is eaten almost as widely. […] The most ubiquitous type of bread in Japan is the white and pillowy square-shaped bread called shokupan, which simply means “eating bread.”
 Made of white flour, yeast, milk or milk powder, butter, salt and sugar, shokupan is both loved and taken for granted by most. […] The ideal texture for the crumb of a shokupan is mochimochi — soft yet resilient and bouncy, rather like mochi (pounded-rice cakes).”